bbauska/JS-Programs/README.md

   // Add more image objects as needed
 ]
 </pre>
-<p>This example demonstrates loading images dynamically into an image gallery on a webpage using AJAX .
+<p>This example demonstrates loading images dynamically into an image gallery on a webpage using AJAX.
 The images
 and their respective URLs are stored in a JSON file, which is fetched asynchronously, and the images are displayed in the gallery.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->